 Silvia Alves Nishioka

-Silvia is a second-year doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her Master's degree in Clinical Psychology.
+Silvia is a third-year doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her master's degree in Clinical Psychology.
 In her home country, Brazil, she has specialized in Health Psychology and worked in a pediatric hospital.
 Her research focuses on culturally-informed mental health interventions for multiethnic children and families.
 Among her personal interests, she enjoys speaking and learning other languages, such as French and Spanish.